Stocks, oil plunge on growing signs of global slowdown

 U.S. West Texas Intermediate (WTI) crude futures dropped $1.87 to settle at $55.23 a barrel, having gained 4% in the previous session, the most in just over a month.
 London Brent fell $1.82 to settle at $59.48 a barrel.

-"There is plenty of doom and gloom to spread across the globe," said John Doyle, vice president for dealing and trading at Tempus Inc in Washington.
-The U.S. yield curve "is a major recession indicator.
+"There is plenty of doom and gloom to spread across the globe," said John Doyle, vice president for dealing and trading at Tempus Inc in Washington, adding that the U.S. yield curve "is a major recession indicator.
 Germany, Italy and the UK are likely headed for a recession.
 Today's Chinese data was shockingly bad."

-(Reporting by Herbert Lash; Additional reporting by Kate Duguid in New York; Editing by Paul Simao and Nick Zieminski)
+(Reporting by Herbert Lash; Additional reporting by Kate Duguid in New York; Editing by Paul Simao, Nick Zieminski and Will Dunham)

 By Herbert Lash